-The skills acquired enable graduates to develop into senior managers in a relatively short period of time in a wide range of areas including employment in hotels, restaurants, clubs, bars, licensed retail management, conference and event management, personnel and marketing within hospitality; plus hospitality sections within the armed services, contract, health service and welfare catering.
+Hospitality is a vital sector of the UK economy, and as an industry it has proven itself in the recent past to be both innovating, agile and resilient in the face of disease and natural disasters.
+Consequently, there is a strong need for specialist managers in the areas of operations, revenue management, innovation, digital skills, sustainability, and risk management.
+The skills acquired enable graduates to develop into senior managers in a relatively short period of time in a wide range of areas including employment in hotels, restaurants, clubs, bars, licensed retail management, conference and event management, human resources and marketing within hospitality; plus hospitality sections within the armed services, contract, health service and welfare catering.

 Entry Requirements & How to Apply

-Five GCSE passes including English Language and Mathematics or Mathematics - Numeracy at grade C /grade 4 or above, plus 96-112 points from at least 2 A levels (or equivalent).
+Five GCSE passes including English Language and Mathematics or Mathematics - Numeracy at grade C /grade 4 or above, plus 112 points from at least two A levels (or equivalent)

 Typical offers may include:

-96-112 points from at least 2 A levels to include grades CC; Welsh Baccalaureate – Advanced Skills Challenge Certificate considered as the third subject
+- 96-112 points from at least two A levels to include grades CC; Welsh Baccalaureate – Advanced Skills Challenge Certificate considered as the third subject

-RQF BTEC National Extended Diploma/Cambridge Technical Extended Diploma MMM - DMM
+- RQF BTEC National Extended Diploma/Cambridge Technical Extended Diploma DMM

-96-112 points from at least 2 Scottish Advanced Highers to include grades DD.
+- 96-112 points from at least two Scottish Advanced Highers to include grades DD.
 Scottish Highers are also considered, either on their own or in combination with Advanced Highers

 If you do not meet the above entry requirements, we also offer a Foundation Programme which allows progression to Year 1.